-Demand for cloud storage has intensified over the past year as companies shift work to cloud due to convenience and lower costs.
+Demand for cloud storage has risen over the past year as companies shift work to cloud due to convenience and lower costs.

-Box's third-quarter billings, which is revenue plus the change in deferred revenue, rose 10% to $171.9 million, edging past analysts' estimate of $171.44 million.
+Box's third-quarter billings — revenue plus the change in deferred revenue — rose 10% to $171.9 million, edging past analysts' estimate of $171.4 million.

 Net loss widened to $40.9 million in the third quarter ended Oct.
 31 from $40.2 million, a year earlier.